How good is your credit?

 Chase Sapphire Preferred® Card

-The Chase Sapphire Preferred® Card is one of the best credit cards for international travel because of its attractive bonus rewards and international benefits.
+The Chase Sapphire Preferred® Card is the best credit card for international travel overall, thanks to great rewards, low fees and helpful secondary benefits.
+It’s also accepted worldwide.

 Why We Like It: The Chase Sapphire Preferred® Card offers an initial bonus of 60,000 bonus points for spending $4,000 in the first 3 months.
 In addition, cardholders earn up to 1 - 5 points per $1 on purchases and enjoy perks like baggage insurance and travel emergency assistance.